leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 When Lean is invoked with the `--run` option, it invokes the program's `main` definition.
 In programs that do not take command-line arguments, `main` should have type `IO Unit`.
 This means that `main` is not a function, because there are no arrows (`→`) in its type.
-In Lean, `main` describes an action to be taken.
+Instead of a being a function that has side effects, `main` consists of a description of effects to be carried out.

 As discussed in [the preceding chapter](../getting-to-know/polymorphism.md), `Unit` is the simplest inductive type.
 It has a single constructor called `unit` that takes no arguments.